High-level radioactive waste

 - Long-term management of used nuclear fuel

 Used nuclear fuel from the operation of nuclear power plants is kept in onsite interim storage facilities.
-The storage consists of two phases: wet storage and dry storage.
+The storage consists of 2 phases: wet storage and dry storage.

-The pools for the used nuclear fuel are constructed in-ground and are seismically qualified (which means they are built to meet seismic standards for earthquakes.
-They are housed in buildings that are separated from the reactor buildings.
+The pools for the used nuclear fuel are constructed in-ground and are seismically qualified (which means they are built to meet seismic standards for withstanding earthquakes).
+The pools are located in buildings that are separated from the reactor buildings.

-The walls and floors of the pools are about two metres thick and made of concrete reinforced with carbon steel.
+The walls and floors of the pools are about 2 metres thick and made of concrete reinforced with carbon steel.